anismerchant/loginjs/Readme.md

    ); // in seconds
    ```

-2. Create a `.env` file to store a list of environmental variables needed for this module to run.
-These are **required**:
+Create a `.env` file to store a list of environmental variables needed for this module to run.
+These are **required.**

    ```js
    MONGODB_URI=mongodb+srv://jdoe:password@cluster0.d312b.mongodb.net/loginjs?retryWrites=true&w=majority